-Jimbob's Journal
+Jimbob's

-by Jim Harris
+SPRING by Jim Harris

 At long last, Spring.
 For those of us lucky enough to live in a place with four distinct seasons, it is the light at the end of a long, dark tunnel, an anxiously awaited period of love, languor and beauty.
 It is a time long celebrated in song, painting and poetry.
 I am reminded of the words of one ancient poet (me); "Behold the gentle flower, Her presence brings me cheer, She grows in my opinion, More beautiful each year".
 To me, each Spring seems to be a little more precious, a little more magical than the last.
 We only get a few dozen of them (if we're lucky), and as everyday demands and responsibilities pile up, it's all too easy to let them slip by unnoticed.